-Our strategy
+Our Strategy

-Europa's objective is to create a significant liquidity event for its shareholders through successful drilling of its high impact exploration portfolio, and discovery of oil and gas.
-In parallel with this, we need appropriate balance in the portfolio from the appraisal, development and production parts of the business cycle and our new ventures strategy is now focussed exclusively on opportunities in this area.
+In parallel with our strategy, we need appropriate balance in the portfolio from the appraisal, development and production parts of the business cycle and our new ventures strategy is now focused exclusively on opportunities in this area.

 Our area of interest is the Atlantic seaboard, north Africa and north west Europe.
 We are prepared to evaluate and acquire quality assets wherever they become available provided that they are in countries that have low political, regulatory and security risks and have transparent licensing processes together with acceptable commercial terms.